My, I'm Large

 My, I'm Large is the second a cappella album by the Bobs released in 1987.
 Though considered a studio album, four tracks were culled from live performances.
 The album included cover versions of Smokey Robinson's "You've Really Got a Hold on Me" and Sam the Sham and the Pharaohs' "Little Red Riding Hood".

 Track listing

-All songs written by Gunnar Madsen and Richard Greene except as indicated:
+All tracks written by Gunnar Madsen and Richard Green, except where noted.